 We know that the use of off-road bikes and vehicles is a concern for residents in certain areas of Gwent.
 Every year when the weather improves, there is an increase in the illegal and antisocial use of these vehicles.
 Not only are those involved in this behaviour causing a nuisance, they are also causing damage to the local environment and putting themselves and others in danger.

-To help combat this problem, Gwent Police launched a new crackdown in 2019, entitled Operation Harley, which will run throughout the spring and summer months - initially in Newport.
+To help combat this problem, Gwent Police launched a new crackdown in 2019, entitled Operation Harley.
 Working with the public and partner agencies, officers are using a range of tactics to raise awareness of how reports can be made, what the law says about this behaviour and what action we can take.

 Where can you ride your off-road bike?

 On any land, where the land owner has given you permission to do so

 - Byways Open To All Traffic (BOATS), as long as there is no Traffic Regulation Order (TRO)

 - If your vehicle is road legal (has number plates) and you have tax, insurance and a driving licence, then you can legally ride it on the road (or green lanes that are classified as roads)

 On any land, where the land owner hasn’t given you permission.
 This includes: